fytz0/ws/README.md

 this program.
 If not, see http://www.gnu.org/licenses/.

 ##Contact and Bug Reports
-Bug reports can be filled at https://github.com/o-jay/ws/issues
+Bug reports can be filled at https://github.com/oetherington/ws/issues

 If you fix an issue or add new features please send a pull request and I'll be more than happy to merge your changes.

-If you have any issues you can contact me at *ojay@ojay.co.uk*
+If you have any issues you can contact me at *ollie.etherington@gmail.com*